yacw/psa-mirror/p+p/index.md

 They had power.
 That's part of how the nazis got other germans to turn on the jews.
 They labeled them as privileged oppressor keeping other germands down.

 So the jews *had* power in Germany.
-You know, untilt they didn't
+You know, until they didn't

 2. This explains why the word "racist" in America is so powerful.